 How to Inspect the Valve Assembly Correctly

 Before opening the liquid end, isolate the pump, depressurize the system, drain trapped liquid, and follow site lockout procedures.
 High-pressure pumps can retain dangerous energy even after shutdown.
-Do not loosen valve covers or plugs until pressure has been safely released.
+Do not loosen valve covers, plugs, or retainers until pressure has been safely released.

 Check the valve plate, ball, poppet, or disc for impact marks and wear patterns.
-Uneven wear usually means poor alignment, debris damage, or operation with vibration.
+Uneven wear usually points toward poor alignment, debris damage, valve bounce, or operation with vibration.
 If the valve element is chipped or distorted, replacing only the spring will not solve the problem.

 Inspect the springs carefully.
 Compare the free length with a new spring where possible.
 Look for broken coils, corrosion marks, discoloration, and loss of tension.
 In critical service, replacing all valve springs as a set is often better than replacing only one visibly failed spring.